fakejoshmeier/ft_ssl/README.md

 `-k` - A hexadecimal string with a maximum length of 16 characters will be taken as a key and used in encrypting/decrypting the message.
 Equivalent to OpenSSL's `-K` flag.

-For the des-cbc commands, the following flags can be taken as arguments.
+For the des-cbc commands, all of the above flags and the following flags can be taken as arguments.

-`-i` - Filenames can be entered as arguments, equivalent to OpenSSL's `-in` flag.

-`-o` - Output will be written to the given file, equivalent to OpenSSL's `-out` flag.

-`-e` - Encrypt mode.

-`-d` - Decrypt mode.

-`-a` - In encrypt mode, the encrypted output will be encoded in base64.
-In decrypt mode, the base64 input will be decoded and then decrypted.

-`-p` - A string will be taken as a password and used for key generation.
-Equivalent to OpenSSL's `-pass` flag.

-`-s` - A hexadecimal string with a maximum length of 16 characters will be taken as a salt and used for key generation.
-Equivalent to OpenSSL's `-S` flag.

 `-k` - A hexadecimal string with a maximum length of 16 characters will be taken as a key and used in encrypting/decrypting the message.
 Equivalent to OpenSSL's `-K` flag.
 Must be used in conjunction with the `-v` flag.

 `-v` - A hexadecimal string with a maximum length of 16 characters will be taken as an initialization vector and used in encrypting/decrypting the message.
 Equivalent to OpenSSL's `-iv` flag.
 Must be used in conjunction with the `-k` flag.